Small Claims

 - Small Claims Court: A Bad Settlement is Always Better than a Good Trial“A Bad settlement is always better than a good trial.”
 I would not agree with this phrase entirely—a settlement is not supposed to be good or bad.
 Instead, it must be acceptable for a party to a Small Claims Court… Read more: Small Claims Court: A Bad Settlement is Always Better than a Good Trial

 - How Small Claims Court works.
 What to expect.
-How to succeedThe Function of the Small Claims Court The Small Claims Court is a forum to reduce the strain of civil litigation on the Superior Court of Justice in Ontario.
+How to succeedThe Function of the Small Claims Court.
+The Small Claims Court is a forum to reduce the strain of civil litigation on the Superior Court of Justice in Ontario.
 This cour implements the simpler and more efficient resolution of relatively… Read more: How Small Claims Court works.
 What to expect.
 How to succeed

 - Is there a limitation period for filing a small claim?Yes.
 The period is generally two years.
 However, this can sometimes be shorter or longer, depending on the particular case.
 The Limitations Act sets the basic 2-year limitation period and some exceptions from this rule.
 Click here to contact us… Read more: Is there a limitation period for filing a small claim?